Shelby Farms: 20th century

 From 1929 until 1964, Shelby Farms was used as a penal farm, in which the prisoners of the Shelby County Corrections Center were involved in agricultural labor to provide food for inmates and staff, or to sell overproduction for profit on behalf of the state of Tennessee.

-In the 1970s the Shelby County Commission opened the area for recreational purposes.
+In 1966, the county planning commission proposed developing the former penal farm into a planned community.
+In 1967, the city and county officials listened to nine proposals from companies on various uses for the land.
+In 1970, the county created the nine-member Shelby Farms Development Board to oversee the project.
+On February 14, 1973, the Development Board approved a joint proposal by The Rouse Company, Boyle Investment Co, and First Tennessee National.
+On January 29, 1974, the group formally withdrew their proposal due to growing opposition from members of the Shelby County Court, who would need to approve the development.
+However, the court supported reserving the land for public use.
+In 1977, Plough Park, named in honor of local philanthropist Abe Plough, opened in the northeast portion of Shelby Farms.
+It included two fishing lakes, a horse stable, and picnic areas.

 21st century

 The Shelby Farms Park Alliance (SFPA) was granted a conservation easement by the Shelby County Commission in December 2006.
 The easement restricts commercial and residential development in the park area for 50 years.

 In 2007, an agreement was signed between the Shelby County Mayor A.C.
-Wharton and the SFPA, forming the Shelby Farms Park Conservancy (SFPC), a public and private non-profit partnership established by Shelby County government to help provide day-to-day operations of the park and to develop a planning process for the future of Shelby Farms park.
+Wharton and the SFPA, forming the Shelby Farms Park Conservancy (SFPC), a public and private non-profit partnership established by Shelby County government to help provide day-to-day operations of the park and to develop a planning process for the future of Shelby Farms Park.